agarwalrounak/maya/CONTRIBUTING.md

 * Commits should be as small as possible.
 Each commit should follow the checklist below:
   - For code changes, add tests relevant to the fixed bug or new feature.
   - Pass the compile and tests - includes spell checks, formatting, etc.
-  - Commit header (first line) should convey what changed.
+  - Commit header (first line) should convey what change has been made.
-  - Commit body should include details such as why the changes are required and how the proposed changes.
+  - Commit body should include details such as why the changes are required and how the proposed changes will affect the codebase.
   - DCO Signed.
+Refer to [sign your work](#sign-your-work).
 * If your PR is not getting reviewed or you need a specific person to review it, please reach out to the OpenEBS Contributors.
 See [OpenEBS Community](https://github.com/openebs/openebs/tree/master/community).

 ## Sign your work